 In addition, preschool interventions must be based on the development of other competencies prescribed by the Québec Education Program: to interact harmoniously with others, to affirm his/her personality, to perform sensorimotor actions effectively in different contexts, to complete an activity or project and to construct his/her understanding of the world.
 However, they must on occasion focus more specifically on certain behaviours or attitudes that can hamper learning, such as a delay in the development of attentional skills, behavioural problems, etc.

-3. Gérald Boutin and Bernard Terrisse, La famille et l'éducation de l'enfant, de la naissance à six ans (Montréal: Logiques), 1994, p.
-94 [Free translation].
+^{2.} Several references to this research can be found in the book by Bernard Terrisse and Gérald Boutin entitled La famille et l'éducation de l'enfant, de la naissance à six ans (Montréal: Logiques, 1994), p.
+65.